redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/core-methodology-concepts/core-methodology-concepts.md

 In the application of any Credora methodology, the probability of default quantification results from selecting a starting point on the Credora PD Curve via calculating an **Anchor PD**, and subsequently applying shifts along the curve via **Modifiers**.
 The Anchor PD and Modifier mechanics are further explained in the Credora Token Rating Framework documentation.

 Traditional rating agency ratings scales are widely ingrained in the financial system and recognized by institutions and individual market participants.
-The Credora PD Curve is derived from analysis of the historic realized defaults across debt issuances rated by major US ratings agencies, including S\&P, Moody’s, and Fitch.
+The Credora PD Curve is derived from analysis of the historic realized defaults across debt issuances rated by major US ratings agencies, including S\&P, Moody's, and Fitch.

 #### Calculation <a href="#id-35pnusvmti4r" id="id-35pnusvmti4r"></a>